intel/ai-reference-models/docs/image_recognition/tensorflow/Tutorial.md

 ```

 ## Hands-on Tutorial
-This section shows how to do measure inference performance on Intel's Model Zoo pretrained model( or your pretrained model) by setting the above-discussed run time flags.
+This section shows how to measure inference performance on Intel's Model Zoo pretrained model (or your pretrained model) by setting the above-discussed run time flags.
 ### FP32 inference

 ### Initial Setup